-The change in estimated fair value of contingent consideration of \$7.8 million for the three and six months ended June 30, 2022 was due to the decrease in estimated fair value of the liability for the contingent payments associated with the acquisition of MyChem.
+The change in estimated fair value of contingent consideration of \$7.8 million for the nine months ended September 30, 2022 was due to the decrease in estimated fair value of the liability during the second quarter of 2022 for the contingent payments associated with the acquisition of MyChem.
 This was due to a change in estimate associated with MyChem revenue projections reaching thresholds that would trigger a contingent payment per the MyChem SPA.